-I graduated from Texas Tech University with a BA in psychology and in 1990, I graduated from the University of Texas at Austin with a Master of Science in Social Work (MSSW).
+I graduated from Texas Tech University with a BA in psychology, and in 1990 I graduated from the University of Texas at Austin with a Master of Science in Social Work (MSSW).
 I chose Social work because it placed a heavy emphasis on the person in his or her social context.
 That made sense to me.
-We are part of a family, of a school or workplace, a community or church group and all of that plays into who we are.
+Everyone is part of a family, of a school or workplace, a community or church group and all of that plays into who we are.

 I have lived on the East Coast while my husband was in graduate school, and the first place I received my license as a clinical social worker (LCSW) was in Connecticut.
-We then moved to Los Angeles where we lived for 9 years.
-In LA I wore several hats over the course of 9 years.
-I was an adjunct faculty member at Pepperdine University for most of those years, and I also worked in hospice, a major medical center, a counseling center and finally at Santa-Monica UCLA Rape Treatment Center where I greatly improved my skills at working with victims of sexual trauma.
+We then moved to Los Angeles where we lived for nine years, and I wore several hats.
+I was an adjunct faculty member at Pepperdine University for most of those years; and I also worked in hospice, a major medical center, a counseling center and finally at UCLA's Rape Treatment Center where I greatly improved my skills at working with victims of sexual trauma.

 Upon moving back to Texas in 2003, I worked for a short time in private practice and then in a church setting.
 I was honored to be invited to start a non-profit and we opened the doors in 2006.
 After working there for over four years, I thought it was time for me to move out on my own, and opened a private practice in January 2011.